Sean Strickland: Ultimate Fighting Championship

 Strickland made his UFC debut at UFC 171 on March 15, 2014, facing Bubba McDaniel.
 Strickland won via rear-naked choke submission in the first round.

 Strickland made his next appearance at UFC Fight Night 41 against Luke Barnatt on May 31, 2014.
 Strickland won via split decision.
+11 out of 11 media outlets scored the bout for Barnatt.

 Strickland faced Santiago Ponzinibbio in a welterweight bout on February 22, 2015, at UFC Fight Night 61.
 Strickland lost the back and forth fight via unanimous decision.

 Strickland faced Igor Araújo on July 15, 2015, at UFC Fight Night 71.
 He won the fight by unanimous decision.

 Strickland faced Alex Garcia on February 21, 2016, at UFC Fight Night 83.
 After a back-and-forth first two rounds, Strickland won the fight via TKO in the third round.

 Strickland next faced Tom Breese on June 4, 2016, at UFC 199.
 He won the fight via split decision.

 Strickland was expected to face Tim Means on August 20, 2016, at UFC 202.
 However Strickland pulled out of the fight in early August citing a knee injury.
 He was replaced by promotional newcomer Sabah Homasi.

 Strickland faced Kamaru Usman on April 8, 2017, at UFC 210.
 He lost the fight via unanimous decision.

 Strickland faced Court McGee on November 11, 2017, at UFC Fight Night 120.
 This fight was back and forth for all three rounds and was initially announced a majority draw with scores of 30-27, 29-29, and 29-29.
-After the fight it was revealed there was an error in calculating the judges scorecards and Strickland was declared the winner by unanimous decision.
+After the fight it was revealed there was an error in calculating the judges' scorecards and Strickland was declared the winner by unanimous decision.

 Strickland faced Elizeu Zaleski dos Santos on May 12, 2018, at UFC 224.
 He lost the fight via knockout in the first round.

 Strickland faced Nordine Taleb on October 27, 2018, at UFC Fight Night 138.
 He won the fight via technical knockout in the second round.
 Strickland became a free agent after the fight by fighting out his contract.